Guide

 To make the most of SolanaPortal’s API for token swaps, you first need to understand the basic components and tools used in the Solana blockchain.
 This guide will introduce these key concepts, helping you build a solid foundation before diving into swaps.

 A wallet is where you store your cryptocurrencies and tokens on the blockchain.
-To use SolanaPortal, you’ll need access to a Solana-compatible wallet that supports private keys for signing transactions.
-Popular wallets include:
+To use SolanaPortal, you’ll need access to a Solana-compatible wallet that supports private keys for signing transactions.\

-A mint address is a unique identifier for a token on the Solana blockchain.
-Each token, including SOL, USDC, and other tokens, has its own mint address.
-You’ll need the mint address of the token you want to trade.
-For example:
+A **mint address** is a unique identifier for a token on the Solana blockchain.
+Each token, including **SOL**, **USDC**, and other tokens, has its own mint address.
+You’ll need the mint address of the token you want to trade.\

 Your wallet’s private key is required to authenticate and sign transactions on the Solana blockchain.
 Without the private key, you cannot initiate or complete swaps.